10 Street Name, City Name

 With there being many different routes to securing a role, who is best to go a with?
 An internal recruiter (who works for a specific company) or external pensions recruiter?

 In our experience, we have seen good and bad on both sides of the fence.
-This blog covers the 4 things I would look for in a recruiter (on either side of the fence)
+This blog covers the 4 things I would look for in a recruiter regardless of approach.

 Understanding: